Securities-Backed Lines of Credit – It May Pay to See Beyond the Pitch

 - Does my investment mix matter?
 Consider the extent to which your portfolio is diversified.
 If your portfolio is concentrated in a particular stock or sector, a single market event could cause your portfolio value to drop precipitously and trigger a maintenance call.
 Then you might be forced to liquidate your assets at the bottom of the market.
 Other assets may be more appropriate to serve as collateral for a loan, and without terms that allow the lender to liquidate your investments at a moment’s notice.
 With that in mind, if you do decide to pursue an SBLOC, consider taking out less than the maximum amount of credit offered to you.

 - What if my securities are liquidated to meet collateral requirements?
 There might be tax consequences.
 For example, if your lending firm notifies you that securities will be liquidated to maintain collateral at a sufficient level to support your SBLOC, you could be faced with paying capital gains taxes on the proceeds from these sales, depending on your cost basis in the stock and other factors affecting your tax status.
 Lenders often are permitted to make these decisions without giving you any notice.
-One way to protect yourself and your assets is to limit the amount you borrow.
+One way to protect yourself and your assets are to limit the amount you borrow.
 If you are offered an SBLOC based on a high percentage of the value of your assets, consider taking a lesser amount than what you are offered, so that you are not putting such a substantial portion of your portfolio on the line.

 - What impact will an SBLOC have on my pledged investments?
 If you pledge securities that typically receive dividend payments, you should determine whether those payments will be credited to your loan balance and what, if any, circumstances will cause ownership of your holdings to change.
 In addition, certain account features may change with securities pledged for an SBLOC, such as check-writing privileges and recurring distributions.
 Some firms cancel check-writing privileges for your account when you take out an SBLOC because you will be issued a new set of checks directly tied to the SBLOC.

 - What about interest rates?
-If interest rates rise, it could cause a spike in the broker-call, prime or LIBOR rates that apply to your SBLOC.
+If interest rates rise, it could cause a spike in the broker-call, prime, or LIBOR rates that apply to your SBLOC.
 If this happens, the cost of your SBLOC may increase significantly.
 Also, for accounts that have money market funds or bank sweeps, depending on your firm’s SBLOC policy, the debit in your account from the interest charge may be paid from redemptions, effectively reducing your cash or money fund balances.
 Interest payments may be rolled into the balance, which, over time, can erode the value of your account (particularly if the SBLOC is sizeable), or increase your indebtedness.
 In addition, depending on the interest rate environment, if you have a money market fund or cash in your account, you may be paying more in interest for your SBLOC than you are earning.

 - How is my broker compensated with SBLOCs?
 Your broker or adviser may receive additional compensation or a portion of the fees generated by SBLOCs sold to customers.
-Some firms pay salespersons on a quarterly basis depending on how much money you have borrowed on the line of credit.
+Some firms pay salespersons quarterly depending on how much money you have borrowed on the line of credit.
 Your broker or adviser also will benefit from your SBLOC because you don’t have to liquidate assets in your account to pay for things with cash, which would diminish the assets held in the account and the potential fees and commissions that could be earned by your broker or adviser from holding or engaging in future transactions with those assets.
 For example, with a fee-based account, by encouraging investors to take out an SBLOC to fund some purchase or financial need rather than liquidate securities, the firm continues to earn fees on the full account value, and may also earn revenue from the new loans.

 - Can I move to a new firm if I have an SBLOC?
 It is not as easy to pick up and move your assets to a new firm if they are pledged as collateral for an SBLOC.
 This makes an SBLOC a “sticky” product because it makes it more difficult to leave your current brokerage or advisory firm.
 To move, you will likely have to pay off the loan.